 Explanation of Benefits (EOBs) and Electronic Remittance Advice (ERAs) are documents that discuss the amount billed and the payment received.
 They also contain information about any discrepancies in both the amounts.
 The third term EFT refers to Electronic Funds Transfer which is the modern way to address the payment process.

 Medical Billing Company Supports ERAs in an Age of Automation

 Physician practices can save much time and money if their EOBs turn into ERAs that are electronic documents.
 Think of the time it takes for a medical practice to deal with payment details manually.
-It involves a lot of fields to be manually addressed, dropping checks at the bank, and reconciling payments.
+Moreover, it involves a lot of manually-checked fields, dropping checks at the bank, and reconciling payments.

 If payers can create digital documents like ERAs regularly, physicians won’t have to re-enter payments manually.
 The process of payment posting is crucial, and to make it easier, we’ll have to digitize EOBs right away.

 Medical billing outsourcing requires accurate coding of claims in which there are no over coding and under coding errors.
-If EOBs reimburse amounts lesser than what is claimed in the bill, our company investigates so that the RCM process keeps on running smoothly.
+If EOBs reimburse amounts lesser than the claimed bill, our company investigates so that the RCM process keeps on running smoothly.

 Benefits of ERA